 Taxidermy Trophies for Sale - Stone Sheep

 Alluring Stone Sheep taxidermy shoulder mount.
-Animal has a fine, sleek neck, great coloring on hair throughout and massive glossy horns.
+The animal has a fine, sleek neck, great coloring on hair throughout and massive glossy horns.
 Horns are evenly broomed and measure 32 1/2" each with 13 1/2" bases.
 Head is positioned directly forward in an attentive position.Taxidermy craftsmanship quality rated at "Excellent".
 A wonderful addition to the Sheep collector, or for the trophy room decor.

 Scientific Name: Ovis dalli stoneiSize: 30" tall x 24" wide x 22" deep.

 Wall hanger is attached.
 Hangs from single, heavy duty screw.